 Regular communications, preparation of Audit report, preparation of Pay packet, collection of fees are all now done with the help of computers.
 The Cash Section has been fully computerized.
 The cataloguing process in the library is now completely computerized.
-The SOUL-Network version of INFLIBNET is used in this respect.
+The kohacloud server instead of SOUL-Network version of INFLIBNET is being used in this respect.
 Two computers have been kept aside for the Open Public Access Catalogue System.
 The card catalogue system however is not going to be disbanded as we have still many users not at grips with the OPAC system.
 Bar coding of books under process.